framework-one/framework-one.github.io/source/documentation/3.5/cfml-and-clojure.markdown

 this tests that if the `rc` is empty and you run `main.default` you get a new key called `:greeting` whose value is `"Hello anonymous!"`.

 The second test checks that if `rc` contains a `:name` element, you get back the appropriate greeting based on the value of that.

+The `(testing "label" ...)` expression can have multiple `is` tests in it, even tho' ours do not.

+In `services/greeter_test.clj`, we again have one test function `hello-test` that verifies the `hello` function does what we expect.

+## FW/1 Conventions with Clojure

+The naming and file path conventions for how you structure your Clojure code for use with FW/1 should be familiar to you if you've already used DI/1 in the past: plural folder names, containing "components", become beans named for the component, with a suffix that is the singular of the folder name:

+* `src/hello/controllers/main.clj` -> `mainController`
+* `src/hello/services/greeter.clj` -> `greeterService`

+FW/1 requires that there are at least three segments in a name for this convention (so just `src/controllers/main.clj` would not match the convention, but `src/hello/admin/controllers/user.clj` would match and become `userController`).
+An additional restriction is that the filename + suffix must be unique across your whole application (within the Clojure code (so also having `src/hello/public/controllers/user.clj` would conflict with `src/hello/admin/controllers/user.clj`).

+You can have additional Clojure code that doesn't follow this convention, but the bean factory `reload()` function only attempts to reload Clojure files that it "knows" about via this convention.
+You can explicitly reload others -- by passing their namespace to
+`reloadClojure=` in the URL, instead of just `all` -- but there are some subtleties there which are beyond the scope of this documentation (if you want to learn more, read the [clojure.core/require docstring](http://clojure.github.io/clojure/clojure.core-api.html#clojure.core/require) and know that `reloadClojure=all` does `(require ... :reload)` on each namespace covered by the convention but `(require ... :reload-all)` for an explicitly provided namespace).

 ## What is ns all about?